 The Fund is a registered managed investment scheme, domiciled in Australia.
 The Fund was constituted and registered as a managed investment scheme on 11 December 2017, and commenced operations on 6 July 2018.
-The financial statements cover the year ended 31 December 2022.
+The financial statements cover the year ended 31 December 2023.

 The principal activity of the Fund during the financial year was to invest in accordance with the provisions of the Fund's Constitution and its Product Disclosure Statement ("PDS").
-The current PDS is dated 30 September 2022.
+The current PDS is dated 1 July 2023.

-The Fund aims to provide exposure to loan investments, through an interposed entity called the UBT Invest Commercial Credit Fund ("Commercial Credit Fund").
+The Fund aims to provide exposure to loan investments, through an interposed entity called the Vision Invest Commercial Credit Fund (formerly known as "UBT Invest Commercial Credit Fund") ("Commercial Credit Fund").
 The Commercial Credit Fund is the investment vehicle which makes the investments which generate the returns to be paid to the Fund.
 It seeks to generate returns by making loans to Brethren Community businesses, in addition to making investments in other credit funds, fixed income investments and cash and cash like investments.

 In July 2022, the Commercial Credit Fund invested in Aura Term Deposit Fund ("ATDF"), which actively manages a portfolio of Australian term deposits, cash and cash equivalents issued by Australian Authorised Deposit Taking Institutions regulated by APRA.
-This investment allows the Commercial Credit Fund to earn income on the part of capital which is not yet allocated to Brethren Community loans, whilst maintaining capital stability and liquidity for redemption requests.
+This investment allows the Commercial Credit Fund to earn income on the part of capital which is not yet allocated to Brethren Community loans and other investment, whilst maintaining capital stability and liquidity for redemption requests.